Existence of minimizers for the SDRI model in $\mathbb{R}^n$: Wetting and dewetting regimes with mismatch strain

 \subsection{Acknowledgments}

 Sh.
 Kholmatov acknowledges support from the Austrian Science Fund (FWF) projects M2571-N32 and P33716.
 P. Piovano acknowledges support from the Austrian Science Fund (FWF) projects P 29681 and TAI 293, from the Vienna Science and Technology Fund (WWTF) together with the City of Vienna and Berndorf Privatstiftung through Project MA16-005, and from BMBWF through the OeAD-WTZ project HR 08/2020.
 Furthermore, P. Piovano is member of the Italian ``Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni'' (GNAMPA) and has received funding from the INdAM - GNAMPA 2022 project CUP: E55F22000270001 and 2023 Project Codice CUP: E53C22001930001.
-Finally, P. Piovano is grateful for the support received as \emph{Visiting Professor and Excellence Chair} at the Okinawa Institute of Science and Technology (OIST), Japan.
+Finally, P. Piovano is grateful for the support received from Wolfgang Pauli Institute (WPI) in Vienna, Austria and as Visiting Professor and Excellence Chair at the Okinawa Institute of Science and Technology (OIST) in Japan.